Meet the Lab

 Amanda Bennett, B.A.

-As a graduate student in the Youth Risk and Resilience Lab, I am primarily interested in adverse childhood experiences, particularly within youth in foster care.
-In addition to my own research, I also work with the undergrads on current lab projects.
-After graduation I hope to continue research on maltreatment and work towards prevention and intervention efforts.
+As a graduate student in the Youth Risk and Resilience Lab, I am primarily interested in research on child maltreatment, particularly within youth in foster care.
+I also have an interest in prevention and intervention efforts related to child maltreatment.
+In addition to my own research, I work with the undergraduate research assistants on current lab projects.
+After graduation, I hope to continue doing work related to child maltreatment and trauma.

 Bennett Headshot